 - Overgrown trees and shrubs endanger everyone in our community when they interfere with RD 1000’s ability to perform levee inspections.

-- While we recognize you may have concerns related to cost and impact to your property, RD1000 has taken steps to secure a one-time grant to arrange for the work to be done at no cost to you.
+- While we recognize you may have concerns related to cost and impact on your property, RD1000 has taken steps to secure a grant to arrange for the work to be done at no cost to you.

 - This presents a unique opportunity to take advantage of government funding to bring your property into compliance.
 It also will save a significant amount of money you would otherwise have to pay on your own.